Duke's Ph.D. Plus Gives Engineering Graduate Students Career Edge

 “You may have earned a Ph.D., but you’ve probably never been a president of a company, run a business meeting, delegated tasks to others or learned a host of other important business skills needed to succeed,” said Director of Business Development Bob Barnes.

-Pratt also placed graduate students in the center of the program, empowering them to devise and implement a plan for turning their academic credentials into a profession.
+Duke Engineering has also placed graduate students in the center of the program, empowering them to devise and implement a plan for turning their academic credentials into a profession.